Behavioural pseudometrics for continuous-time diffusions: Another approach through trajectories

 \section{Another approach through trajectories}

 In previous sections, the dynamics of a diffusion was described by the Markov kernels $P_t(x)$.
-However, as we have seen in Section \ref{sec:CTsystems}, the dynamics of the system can also described by the probabilities $\mathbb{P}^x$ on the space of trajectories.
+However, as we have seen in Section \ref{sec:CTsystems}, the dynamics of the system can also be described by the probabilities $\mathbb{P}^x$ on the space of trajectories.
 This leads to another pseudometric that can similarly be defined both through a functional and through a real-valued logic.
-The general idea is similar but the implementation requires more work as we no longer deal only with states but also with trajectories.
+The general idea is similar to that in Sections \ref{sec:functionals-metric} and \ref{sec:logics} but the implementation requires more work as we no longer deal only with states but also with trajectories.